OpenACC/openacc-best-practices-guide/03-Analyze.markdown

 --------------------
 Through the process of porting and optimizing an application with OpenACC it's necessary to gather additional profile data to guide the next steps in the process.
-Some profiling tools, such as pgprof and Vampir, support profiling on CPUs and GPUs, while other tools, such as gprof and NVIDIA Nsight Systems, may only support profiling on a particular platform.
-Additionally, some compilers build their own profiling into the application, such is the case with the PGI compiler, which offers the Common Compiler Feedback Format, gathering runtime information about the application.
+Some profiling tools, such as Nsight Systems and Vampir, support profiling on CPUs and GPUs, while other tools, such as gprof, may only support profiling on a particular platform.
+Additionally, some compilers build their own profiling into the application, such is the case with the PGI compiler, which supports setting the PGI\_ACC\_Time environment variable for gathering runtime information about the application.
 When developing on offloading platforms, such as CPU + GPU platforms, it's generally important to use a profiling tool throughout the development process that can evaluate both